CoolBrands Alternative Flooring

 Bring a modern edge to a traditional wallpaper design by choosing an unexpected colourway and them temper with a naturally tactile floor.
 The classics reinvented with a modern twist look fabulous when executed in a surprising palette.

-Little Greene’s Wilton -Sovereign damask paper makes a grand entrance, especially where the metallic shade matches Alternative’s Gold Sisal Bubbleweave flooring.
+The Little Greene Paint Company’s Wilton -Sovereign damask paper makes a grand entrance, especially where the metallic shade matches Alternative’s Gold Sisal Bubbleweave flooring.

 Metallics is also one of the hot new trends both on and off the catwalk.
 Add just a light sheen with a statement rug or go for a floor-filling decadent carpet.